innerfirexy/innerfirexy.github.io/content/_index.md

 [extra]

 # Show a concise description of what you do below your avatar.
-title = "Concise description"
+title = "Yang Xu, Ph.D."

 # The list of interests displayed
 interests = [
-  "Rainbow pony",
-  "Martian food",
-  "Quantic science"
-]
+  "Computational linguistics | 计算语言学",
+  "AI/machine learning | 人工智能",
+  "Cognitive sciences | 认知科学",
+  "Culture, philosophy, anthropology, digital humanity | 数字人文" ]

 # The list of your degrees / education
 [[extra.education.courses]]
-  course = "Latest degree"
+  course = "Ph.D."
-  institution = "Some acamedy"
-  year = 2020
+  institution = "The Pennsylvania State University" year = 2018

 [[extra.education.courses]]
   course = "Another degree"